willsigmon/HTI-BRIDGE/docs/visual-design-system.md

 ---

-This visual design system makes BRIDGE CRM intuitive, scannable, and delightful to use while maintaining professional credibility for HTI's mission.
+This visual design system makes HTI-BRIDGE CRM intuitive, scannable, and delightful to use while maintaining professional credibility for HTI's mission.